Online conferences

 This conference on March 29, 2022 tackles the subject of "useful death".

-The question of body donation will be addressed using the example of Paris Descartes and the scandal that took place, showing how this scandal sheds light on the existing gap around representations of the usefulness of the body in the scientific context and the perception of it by the general public and donors' families.
+The question of body donation will be addressed using the example of Paris Descartes and the scandal that took place, showing how this scandal sheds light on the hiatus that exists around representations of the usefulness of the body in the scientific context and the perception of it by the general public and donors' families.
 This confrontation also engages the question of the "dignified treatment" (including the demand for funeral treatment) of dead bodies that have been donated.

 - Valérie ROBIN AZEVEDO, professor of social and cultural anthropology at the University of Paris Descartes, member of URMIS, scientific leader of the ANR Transfunéraire research program.
-In 2020, she published [Im]matérialités de la mort (CNRS Editions).
+Her publications in 2020 include [Im]matérialités de la mort (CNRS Editions).

 - Clara DUTERME, research engineer in social anthropology at Aix-Marseille Université, ADES UMR 7268, manager of the ANR Transfunéraire research program.